51Degrees/specifications/pipeline-specification/features/data-updates.md

 In this operational mode an Aspect Engine uses data that resides in the file system to support its operation.
-This might be because the data is too extensive to be loaded into memory or because of memory limitations in the system.
+This might be because the data is too extensive to be loaded into memory or because the benefit of doing so is not considered worthwhile.

 ### File data source, memory based operation